 My previous practical experience includes work with supporting children at risk and provided crisis intervention.
 I have also worked with premature children foundation, offering individual and group emotional support to parents, and with “Teach for Bulgaria” as a policy advisor for child protection.
 These roles have enriched my understanding of trauma, early development, and systemic support for vulnerable populations.

 I completed my Jungian training with the Bulgarian Society for Analytical Psychology “C. G. Jung,” where I am an active member.
 I have contributed to the development of Jungian psychology in Bulgaria through seminars, research, published articles and editorial work.
 In 2018, I was recognized by the Society for my academic contributions to analytical psychology.
+Currently I specialize in router training program of the International Association of Analytical Psychology.

 My work combines a deep respect for the symbolic inner world with a culturally informed therapeutic perspective, aiming to support individuals on their journey toward wholeness, authenticity, and meaning.